 Whether you suffer from diabetes, heart disease or a simply struggling through the first signs of menopause, a diet filled with tofu might be part of the natural health solution for you.

-Nothing in food science is ever as simple as we'd like it to be, and tofu fits under the category of a relatively complex topic.
 Though there is ample evidence of the health benefits that tofu can provide for you, unfortunately other studies have criticized this bean curd for its soy content and estrogen mimickers.

 However, it's important to be clear that much of the controversy comes from confusion about the health effects of highly processed forms of soy, like soy milk or soy protein concentrate.